 Welcome to Macromedia University

 Studying abroad is certainly one of the most enriching, memorable experiences you can make.
-At Macromedia University of Applied Sciences, you have the possibility to study in Berlin or Munich, for one or two semesters or for a full-degree B.A. or M.A. programme to develop your academic skills, while getting to know people from different backgrounds and cultures.
+At Macromedia University of Applied Sciences, you have the possibility to study in Berlin or Munich, for one or two semesters or for a full-degree Bachelor or Master programme to develop your academic skills, while getting to know people from different backgrounds and cultures.

 Macromedia University runs, like most German universities, in various ways differently compared to the institutions in your home country.
 Not only German culture, social life as well as professional life will vary, also the way academic life inside and outside class works could be very different to what you know from your home institutions.
 This can affect time schedules, the way of communication with faculty and fellow students, your workload or the form of assessments and examinations.